 - the practice of compassion is understood to be as important for health as physical exercise & healthful diet

-- empirically validated techniques for cultivating compassion are widely accessible
+- empirically validated techniques for developing compassion are widely accessible

 - the practice of compassion is taught and applied in schools, hospitals, prisons, the military and other community settings.